Zediwan/MosersGameOfLife/README.md

 ### Color Behaviors
 - **Default Mode**: Traditional green cells on black background
-- **Majority Color**: Cells adapt the most common color of their neighbors
+- **Majority Color**: Cells adopt the most common color of their neighbors
 - **Average Color**: Cells blend the colors of their neighbors

 ### Ruleset Management